kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 ___

 ## 3. Remove duplicate reads (gatk MarkDuplicates)
 This is another tool from picard that is now built into GATK (as of version 4).
-We will use MarkDuplicates to mark and remove duplicate reads.
-These are reads that originate from the same template molecule (see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-)).
+We will use [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-) to mark and remove duplicate reads.

+Duplicate reads are reads that originate from the same template molecule.
+* PCR duplicates are created during library prep, where PCR amplification preferentially amplifies certain DNA fragments, resulting in an excess of the same DNA fragment.
+* Optical duplicates result from the sequencer (e.g., Illumina) separating a single cluster (which represents a single DNA fragment) into two or more clusters, creating multiple duplicate reads.

+ We don't want duplicate reads because (1) they provide redundant information which (2) artificially inflates read depth.
+See [here](https://bioinformatics.stackexchange.com/questions/2866/how-do-pcr-duplicates-arise-and-why-is-it-important-to-remove-them-for-ngs-analy).

 1. In your dorsalis_WGS folder make a copy of your job_header_gatk.sh file named `3_picard.sh`
 2. Change the job name to `#SBATCH --job-name=3_picard`